2acoin/2acoin-docs/api/wallet-rpc-api.md

   RPCPassword: rpcPassword}
 ```

-To make a JSON RPC request to your TurtleCoin RPC Wallet you should use a POST request that looks like this:
+To make a JSON RPC request to your 2acoin-service RPC Wallet you should use a POST request that looks like this:

 `http://<service address>:<service port>/json_rpc`

 Parameter            | Description
 -------------------- | ------------------------------------------------------------
-`<service address>`  | IP of 2ACoin RPC Wallet, if RPC Wallet is located on local machine it is either 127.0.0.1 or localhost
+`<service address>`  | IP of 2acoin-service RPC Wallet, if RPC Wallet is located on local machine it is either 127.0.0.1 or localhost
-`<service port>`     | 2ACoin RPC Wallet port, by default it is bound to 17760 port, but it can be manually bound to any port you want
+`<service port>`     | 2acoin-service RPC Wallet port, by default it is bound to 17760 port, but it can be manually bound to any port you want